Gas Pipe Licensing

 Steps to Get Your License

 - Read the law and learn the requirements for prequalification.
-You can buy the International Fuel Gas Code and Seattle Amendments at our Public Resource Center
+You can buy the International Fuel Gas Code and Seattle Amendments from the International Code Council.

 - Review the trade license requirements in the code.